tejastn10/verbose-couscous/README.md

 > command1 | command2

 By default pipelines redirects only the standard output, if you want to include the standard error you need to use the form |& which is a short hand for 2>&1 |

+### GREP

+#### grep = global regular expression print

+In the simplest terms, grep (global regular expression print) will search input files for a search string, and print the lines that match it.